Create and update resources

 For a full explanation of each field see the definition reference.

-To get all resources already in your account using query:
+3. Export the definition of resources already in your account using query:

 decodable query --export > resources.yaml